bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 which means it's possible that it might flip/flop between the two cases.

 To adjust for it, I added a line of best fit as a function of invs.
-Figure 5 shows this line of best fit (nevermind the axis label where I'm using inconsistent naming).
+Figure 5 shows this line of best fit (never mind the axis label where I'm using inconsistent naming).

 .. figure:: /images/pixelcnn_discontinuity2.png